-Secondary household exposure to asbestos, also called as “domestic exposure,” is prevalent among women.
+Secondary household exposure to asbestos, also called “domestic exposure,” is prevalent among women.
 They usually got exposed through their husbands, fathers, children, and brothers who were working in factories, petro-chemical plants, mines, and shipyards that made use of asbestos.
 Asbestos fibers were found in those locations’ building materials including insulation, roofing, sheetrock, pipes, boilers, and other materials.

 When these men were about to go home from their jobs to their families, they usually did not bother with cleaning themselves up, nor changing into a fresh set of clothes.
 Even if they wanted to change their clothes, most employers did not provide a changing room for them to remove their contaminated work clothes.

 They were then welcomed home by the women in their lives, who will then “shake” off the dust and wash their clothes, unaware that they are also inhaling toxic asbestos fibers in the process.
 The fibers would also be embedded in chairs, bedding, couches, carpeting, and other household items.
 This is where the term “shaker case” got its name.

 How Much Exposure is Dangerous?

 All forms of asbestos exposure are dangerous.
 Even just the slightest and smallest hint of exposure does not make you in any way safe.
 Every instance of contact, whether direct or secondary exposure, is considered enough for the development of mesothelioma (a type of cancer that affects many vital organs of the human body, particularly the lungs), lung cancer, or asbestosis in the future.

 Individual risk factors should also be taken into account, such as age, smoking, and pre-existing lung conditions.

 What to Do if You Have Been Exposed

 If you think you or someone in your family has been exposed to asbestos, schedule an immediate checkup with your primary care physician.